vyctorhff/petshop/README.md

 #### 4.4.1 Insert new animal
-- POST to mp-adopt
+- POST to ms-adopt
-- mp-adopt POST to mp-storage with de animals photos
+- ms-adopt POST to ms-storage with de animals photos
-- mp-adopt POST to mp-adopt-process to start the process
+- ms-adopt POST to ms-adopt-process to start the process
-- mp-adopt-process return the process id for that animal
+- ms-adopt-process return the process id for that animal

 #### 4.4.
 Reopen concluded adoption process
-- mp-adopt GET to mp-adopt-animal
+- ms-adopt GET to ms-adopt-animal
-- mp-adopt PUT to mp-adopt-process passing the id animal
+- ms-adopt PATCH to ms-adopt-process passing the id animal
-- mp-adopt-process check if the animal has a previous process
+- ms-adopt-process check if the animal has a previous process
-- mp-adopt-process create a history for the old process
+- ms-adopt-process create a history for the old process
-- mp-adopt-process reinit the process
+- ms-adopt-process reinit the process
-- mp-adopt-process return the id process
+- ms-adopt-process return the id process

 #### 4.4.3 Insert user adopter
-- PUT to mp-adopt
+- PATCH to ms-adopt
-- mp-adopt GET mp-user for the user exists by document number
+- ms-adopt GET ms-user for the user exists by document number
-- mp-adopt PUT mp-user with the new user
+- ms-adopt PATCH ms-user with the new user
-- mp-adopt return success
+- ms-adopt return success

 #### 4.4.4 Insert user employee
+- POST to ms-user
+- valid if the user exists
+- return the user id

 #### 4.4.
 Search animal
-- GET to mp-adopt
+- GET to ms-adopt
-- mp-adopt GET to mp-adopt-animal
+- ms-adopt GET to ms-adopt-animal
-- mp-adopt-animal paginate the results in 50 rows
+- ms-adopt-animal paginate the results in 50 rows

 #### 4.4.
 Search process by step
-- GET to mp-adopt
+- GET to ms-adopt
-- mp-adopt GET to mp-adopt-process passing the id process
+- ms-adopt GET to ms-adopt-process passing the id process
-- mp-adopt-process return the process with the step
+- ms-adopt-process return the process with the step

 #### 4.4.
 Send animal to the clinic
+- POST to ms-adopt
+- mp-adopt POST to mp-adopt-process passing the animal id and the clinic id
+- check if is the correct step
+- update the step
+- update the database if the info

 #### 4.4.
-Vet analysies ????
+Veterinary analysies the animal
+- POST to mp-adopt
+- mp-adopt POST to mp-adopt-process
+- passing the veterinary text
+- check if is the correct step
+- update the step
+- update the database if the info

 #### 4.4.
 Show animal in the moral
+- POST to ms-adopt
+- ms-adopt POST to ms-adopt-process
+- passing the animal id
+- Only animals with the other steps are ok
+- Change step to MORAL
+- Enable the animal to appear in the moral

 #### 4.4.
 Adopter apply for animal
+- POST to mp-adopt
+- ms-adopt POST to ms-adopt-process
+- passing the user id and the animal id
+- check if the animal is on step MORAL
+- update step to USER_APPLYING
+- PATCH to mp-adopt-animal to unable the animal to show in moral

+#### 4.4.
+Schedule the interview
 #### 4.4.
 Make interview
 #### 4.4.
 Sign responsability contract

 ## 5 Shared microservices